-Our Florida Wine Travel Guide shares a brief history of the state's wine country, terroir, where to sip, where to stay and things to do beyond the vines.
+Our guide shares a brief history of the Florida wine country, terroir, where to sip – the best Florida wineries – where to stay and things to do beyond the vines.

 In a state best known for live mermaids, alligator wrestling, and the house of mouse, wine is not even a blip.
 But historically, Florida was the first to produce wine.
 At least that’s documented… With every 50 of the United States producing wine, Florida has a lot to sip in for all you wine lovers.

 Florida is home to 16 vineyards, and 24 Florida Farm Certified wineries that produce wines from a variety of muscadine grapes and other Florida agricultural products such as blueberries and avocados.

 At this time, there are no designated AVAs in Florida mostly due to geographic disbursement, but the Florida Farm Winery Program lends its designation to wines produced using at least 60% native agricultural products.

 Native to the state are the powerhouse grapes, the Muscadine, which produces a sweeter-style wine.
 The muscadines are heat and pest-resistant, thick-skinned, and growing wild in backyards—the perfect set of circumstances for wine production.

 CARLOS: The number-one bronze muscadine wine grape grown on Florida vineyards.